-Increase your skill with the blade and know how to use it for self-defense here.
+Increase your skills with the blade and know how to properly use knives for self-defense.
+Learn basic tips in this article!

 Defending Yourself with an Edged Weapon